algorithmiaio/dev-center/_pages/algorithm-development/comparing-algorithms.md

         - Comparing performance of different string reversal techniques.
 - For guidance on how to create your own evaluator algorithm, check out [String Reversal Evaluator Algorithm](https://algorithmia.com/algorithms/zeryx/evaluator), the algorithm is public and is a great starting point!
 - Other things to keep in mind:
-    - Ensure that your evaluation algorithm is passing data to your evaluatable algorithms correctly!
+    - Ensure that your evaluation algorithm is passing data to your evaluable algorithms correctly!
 If they expect json, make sure you're passing something that can be serialized into json.
-    - If some of your evaluatable algorithms handle input differently, make an an `if` statement that pattern matches the 'evaluated_algorithm' key.
+    - If some of your evaluable algorithms handle input differently, make an an `if` statement that pattern matches the 'evaluated_algorithm' key.
 For more info check out the example above.
     - Make sure to publish your algorithm before using it.

  **note:** Not sure what the I/O should look like for your evaluator algorithm?
 Check out the the API [documentation](https://algorithmia.com/algorithms/algoevaldemo/StringReversalEvaluator/docs) for the string reversal evalutor, it should get you on the right track.